-QUINCY (APRIL 1, 2021) – On April 1, 2021, the Quincy YMCA hosted a blood drive to support possibly the most famous kid on the South Shore, Quinn Waters, known to all as “The Mighty Quinn.”
+The Quincy YMCA hosted a series of blood drives to support possibly the most famous kid on the South Shore, Quinn Waters, known to all as “The Mighty Quinn.”

-The Quincy Y blood drive is one of four area events conducted by Boston Children’s Hospital’s bloodmobile to collect blood and platelets in honor of Waters, a Weymouth resident who, at age 5, has spent much of his life battling brain cancer and has gained public support along his journey to fight medulloblastoma.
+The Quincy Y blood drives held on April 1 and July 27, 2021, are part of several area events conducted by Boston Children’s Hospital’s bloodmobile to collect blood and platelets in honor of Waters, a Weymouth resident who, at age 5, has spent much of his life battling brain cancer and has gained public support along his journey to fight medulloblastoma.

-“This is one of four drives that Jeff Sullivan [of Quincy is Everything] is organizing in Quinn’s honor at different locations in Quincy, and the YMCA has been gracious enough to host one of them.
-All these blood drives in Quinn’s honor is fantastic.
-I hope that it can help more families like the blood donations have helped us.”
+“This is one of four drives in Quinn’s honor at different locations in Quincy, and the YMCA has been gracious enough to host.
+All these blood drives in Quinn’s honor are fantastic.
+I hope that it can help more families like the blood donations have helped us,” said Waters.

 The Waters family is seeking the help of the community to donate blood and platelets for Quinn and other children battling cancer.
 Quinn will receive regular blood or platelet transfusions as part of his treatment, and there is currently a shortage due to COVID-19.

 “Anybody who wants to give blood can go to “Pints for Half Pints” at Boston Children’s blood donor center and make a donation,” said Waters.
-“Thanks again to the YMCA and Jeff Sullivan for all that you’ve done.”
+“Thanks again to the YMCA and Jeff Sullivan [of Quincy is Everything] for all that you’ve done.”

 Quinn’s mother, Tara Waters, is a Quincy Police Officer, and their family has received tremendous support from fellow officers and area police departments.
-The Quincy Y blood drive was sponsored by the Quincy Police department, coordinated by Y member, Lieutenant Dan Minton.
+The Quincy Y blood drives were sponsored by the Quincy Police department, coordinated by Y member, Lieutenant Dan Minton.